-Fouling of beach
+Fouling of beach prohibited

-- 152. A person who - (a) fouls any part of the beach or foreshore by the deposit of offal, garbage or other waste; - (b) deposits or buries in the beach sand any leaves, debris or flotsam; or - (c) deposits or leaves garbage or any other waste, is guilty of an offence and is liable on conviction on indictment to a fine of \$100 000 or to imprisonment for a term of 10 years or to both.
+- 154. A person who - (a) fouls on any part of the beach or foreshore by the deposit of offal, garbage or other waste; - (b) deposits offal; - (c) deposits or leaves garbage or any other waste, is guilty of an offence and is liable on conviction on indictment to a fine of \$100 000 or to imprisonment for a term of 10 years or to both.